Document Type

 Abstract

-This Article examines the paradigm shift that will occur if (and, likely, when) the Supreme Court overturns Roe v.
-Wade this coming summer.
-While most commentators are focusing on what a post-Roe world looks like within individual states, this Article examines the challenging legal issues that will arise across state borders and between the state and federal government.
-We emphasize how these issues intersect with innovations in the delivery of abortion, which can now occur entirely online and transcend state boundaries.
-The interjurisdictional abortion wars are coming, and this Article is the first to provide the roadmap for what lies ahead.
+This Article examines the paradigm shift that is occurring now that the Supreme Court has overturned Roe v.
+Wade.
+Returning abortion law to the states has spawned perplexing legal conflicts across state borders and between states and the federal government.
+This article emphasizes how these issues intersect with innovations in the delivery of abortion, which can now occur entirely online and transcend state boundaries.
+The interjurisdictional abortion wars are coming, and this Article is the first to provide the roadmap for the immediate aftermath of Roe’s reversal and what lies ahead.

-Judges and scholars have long claimed that abortion law will become simpler if Roe is overturned, but that is woefully naïve.
-Overturning Roe will create a novel world of complex, interjurisdictional legal conflicts over abortion.
-Some states will pass laws banning their citizens from out-of-state abortions while others will pass laws insulating their providers from out-of-state prosecutions.
-State legislatures are already introducing and drafting bills to this effect .
+Judges and scholars, and most recently the Supreme Court, have long claimed that abortion law will become simpler if Roe is overturned, but that is woefully naïve.
+In reality, overturning Roe will create a novel world of complex, interjurisdictional legal conflicts over abortion.
+Some states will pass laws creating civil or criminal liability for out-of-state abortion travel while others will pass laws insulating their providers from out-of-state prosecutions.
 The federal government will also stake a claim.
 Beyond promoting access to medication abortion, federal regulations may preempt state abortion bans and federal land could provide shelter for abortion services.
 Ultimately, once the constitutional protection for pre-viability abortion disappears, the impending battles over abortion access will transport the half-century war over Roe into a new arena, one that will make abortion jurisprudence more complex than ever before.